PHIL - Philosophy Courses

-Introduction to modern sentential and predicate logic.
-The nature of deductive and inductive argument, truth, validity and soundness, and the relationship between formal expression and natural language, with an emphasis on the application of formal logic to the analysis of arguments in ordinary language.
+The course is an introduction to modern sentential and predicate logic.
+We will discuss the nature of deductive and inductive argument, truth, validity and soundness, and the relationship between formal expression and natural language, with an emphasis on the application of formal logic to the analysis of arguments in ordinary language.
+Prerequisite: PHIL 102.

 PHIL-307: Environmental Ethics (Credits: 4)

-An examination of moral issues resulting from human use of the natural environment.
-Focuses on future responsibility as it results from action in the present, an examination of traditional secular and religious conceptions of morality which may have contributed to the "environmental crisis," and a consideration of alternative views such as zoocentrism, biocentrism, ecocentrism, ecofeminism, the "land ethic," and ecojustice.
+The course is an examination of moral issues resulting from human use of the natural environment.
+We will focus on future responsibility as it results from action in the present, examine traditional secular and religious conceptions of morality which may have contributed to the "environmental crisis," and consider alternative views such as zoocentrism, biocentrism, ecocentrism, ecofeminism, the "land ethic," and ecojustice.
+Prerequisite: PHIL 102.

-Philosophical issues in religion, including the nature of God, religious belief, the problem of evil, the prospect of immortality, and religious experience and its interpretation.
-Particular attention paid to the relationship between science on the one hand and monotheistic religions and theologies on the other.
+This course treats philosophical issues in religion, including the nature of God, religious belief, the problem of evil, the prospect of immortality, and religious experience and its interpretation.
+Particular attention is paid to the relationship between science on the one hand and monotheistic religions and theologies on the other.
+Prerequisite: PHIL 102.

 PHIL-312: Applied Ethics (Credits: 4)

-Analysis of specific contemporary issues via a moral lens.
-In some cases the course will focus on a specific field such as medicine, business, or sexual ethics; in other cases the course will focus on a range of fields or issues.
+This course treats specific contemporary issues via a moral lens.
+In some cases, the course will focus on a specific field such as medicine, business, or sexual ethics; in other cases, the course will focus on a range of fields or issues.
 Depending on the focus, this course may be taken more than once for credit.
+Prerequisite: PHIL 102.

 PHIL-330: Feminist Issues in Philosophy (Credits: 4)